-New Mexico - The owners of a photography studio would not take the pictures of a same-sex "commitment ceremony" because they did not want to participate in behavior contrary to their religious beliefs.
-In 2013, the New Mexico Supreme Court ruled against the owners of the studio.
-The U.S. Supreme Court declined to hear the case.
+New Mexico - The owners of a photography studio would not photograph a same-sex "commitment ceremony" because they did not want to participate in a ritual that contradicts their beliefs.
+In 2013, the New Mexico Supreme Court denied the owners' appeal, affirming the lower court opinion that the studio violated the state Human Rights Act.

 Washington - A florist who declined to provide flowers for a same-sex "wedding" was sued by the state Attorney General.
-In February 2015, a state judge ruled against the florist and found that she "cannot comply with both the law and her faith if she continues to provide flowers for weddings as part of her duly-licensed business, Arlene's Flowers."
+In February 2017, the Washington Supreme Court ruled against the florist and found that she had violated the state's anti-discrimination laws, even though she had served this particular customer (whom she knew was in a same-sex relationship) for almost ten years before declining to participate in this particular event.

 Colorado - Two men "married" in Massachusetts requested a Denver bakery make a "wedding" cake for their wedding reception in Denver.
-For religious reasons, the owners of the bakery declined to make the cake.
+For religious reasons, the owner of the bakery declined to make the cake.
 The two men filed a complaint with the Colorado Division of Civil Rights, which found that the bakery violated the law.
 Then the Attorney General's office filed a complaint against the bakery, resulting in further court rulings against the bakery.
+The baker has appealed to the U.S. Supreme Court.